Eric13531/CS348-Project/README.md

 You can also see the player_id and player names of all players in our sample database using `http://127.0.0.1:8000/players/`

-To create and load the production database, run backend/sql/production/schema.sql, then run backend/database/game_insert.py, run backend/database/game_insert.py, run backend/database/game_insert.py, run backend/database/game_insert.py, run backend/database/game_insert.py
+To create and load the production database, run `backend/sql/production/schema.sql`, then run `backend/database/team_insert.py`, `run backend/database/player_insert.py`, `run backend/database/game_insert.py`, `run backend/database/team_member_insert.py`, `run backend/database/player_stats_insert.py`

+feature1.sql, feature2.sql and feature4.sql contain the features we are currently using in out application.
+They are implemented within the application in main.py in the backend and PlayerStats, TeamRecord, TeamRoster in the frontend

 We have implemented three features, player averages given player_id, team win-loss record, and team's current roster of players, You can see it by visiting `http://127.0.0.1:8000/player_averages/?player_id=1`